TruthWithLove/Website/README.md

 How do we best interact with it, and it with us?

+Should we trust coincidences?
+When should we?
+When shouldn't we?

 Do we want to unplug?
 We don't have to.
 The choice is ours.
 Truth or chaos.
 Let's discover reality together.

 We need each other.